-- During backwards testing, the auditors identified two of twenty-three (9%) employees included on Commission payroll reports included an incorrect retirement deduction code which resulted in them being improperly excluded from participating in the System and therefore improperly excluded from the census data. - In addition, during the auditor's data reconciliation procedures, two additional employees were identified as improperly excluded from participation in the System and therefore improperly excluded from the census data. - Finally, during the review of the census data reconciliation performed by the Commission, it was noted that not all errors previously identified during the external examination above were included and communicated to the System.
+- During backwards testing, the auditors identified two of twenty-three (9%) employees included on Commission payroll reports included an incorrect retirement deduction code which resulted in them being improperly excluded from participating in the SEGIP and therefore improperly excluded from the census data. - In addition, during the auditor's data reconciliation procedures, two additional employees were identified as improperly excluded from participation in the SEGIP and therefore improperly excluded from the census data. - Finally, during the review of the Commission's reconciliation of its census data recorded by the System and State to its internal records, it was noted that only three of the four errors previously identified during the external examination above were included and communicated to the System.